Leap Day: How Clocks and Calendars Shape Us

 In other words, both the calendar and the development of mechanical clocks are rooted in the Church’s recognition of the need to see the world as sacred.
 Like the Sabbath and the feast of ancient Israel, time and seasons remind us that our lives are not ultimately our own and are instead part of the larger story of creation to redemption.
 In other words, as demanding as the clock can be, the Christian notion of time should help us from viewing the days of our lives in purely secular terms.

 This Breakpoint was co-authored by Dr. Glenn Sunshine.
 For more resources to live like a Christian in this cultural moment, go to breakpoint.org.

 The views expressed in this commentary do not necessarily reflect those of Christian Headlines.

 BreakPoint is a program of the Colson Center for Christian Worldview.
 BreakPoint commentaries offer incisive content people can't find anywhere else; content that cuts through the fog of relativism and the news cycle with truth and compassion.
 Founded by Chuck Colson (1931 – 2012) in 1991 as a daily radio broadcast, BreakPoint provides a Christian perspective on today's news and trends.
 Today, you can get it in written and a variety of audio formats: on the web, the radio, or your favorite podcast app on the go.

-John Stonestreet, the host of The Point, a daily national radio program, provides thought-provoking commentaries on current events and life issues from a biblical worldview.
+John Stonestreet is President of the Colson Center for Christian Worldview, and radio host of BreakPoint, a daily national radio program providing thought-provoking commentaries on current events and life issues from a biblical worldview.
 John holds degrees from Trinity Evangelical Divinity School (IL) and Bryan College (TN), and is the co-author of Making Sense of Your World: A Biblical Worldview.